mohan-s1/lammps_install/README.md

 # Tutorial Completion
-In terms of completing the LAMMPS tutorials, make sure you follow the instructions of the site and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
+In terms of completing the LAMMPS tutorials, make sure you follow the instructions of the [https://lammpstutorials.github.io/](site) and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
 Ex. being the Level 1 Graphene under Deformation instructions.
 Alternatively, you should be able to run everything I have "out of the box" where all input scripts are named

 `input.lammps`